How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 Brush over your mask on the layers, erasing any distracting ‘ghosting’ from other layers

 Not every layer will necessarily need something changing, and conversely you might erase most of some layers—it really is just playing about to see what works.
-You can see above I’ve also added a little curves layer to bump the brightness a bit.
+You can see above I’ve also added a little layer to bump the brightness a bit.

 When you’re happy with your stack, save an editable copy, like a PSD if you’re in Photoshop, and then save out a maximum quality JPEG version.